the-vegetarian-vampire/Smart-Contract-Resources/README.md

 [Constant product automated makes maker](https://www.youtube.com/watch?v=QNPyFs8Wybk) (CPMMs) are based on the function `x*y=k` which establishes a range of prices for two tokens according to the available quantities (liquidity) of each token.
 When the supply of token X increases, the token supply of Y must decrease, and vice-versa, to maintain the constant product K.

 `kink parameter` - the point in the interest rate model of Compound Finance where the interest rate stops increasing linearly and starts increasing polynomially.

+`Collateralized Debt Position` CDP - the unit of accounting used to track a specific borrowed debt amount, the respective collateral that backs it, as well as the ratio between the value of these two assets, known as the `Individual Collateral Ratio` (ICR).

 [Slippage Attacks](https://dacian.me/defi-slippage-attacks)
 [Build a liquidation bot](https://docs.aave.com/faq/liquidations) (docs)/[video](https://youtu.be/gyMwXuJrbJQ?list=PLQj6KMbjsRt7ft3xEtU8WhkK5-TsxDplY&t=72020)